 SUROM is an extension of SNROM to support 512 KiB games.
 It divides the ROM into two halves and using MMC1's CHR A16 line, which is otherwise unused in games with CHR RAM, to switch between the two.
 The only NES games using this board are Dragon Warrior III and Dragon Warrior IV, but the modifications to an SNROM board such as Ultima: Exodus are straightforward: rewire it to take standard flash, and then connect MMC1 CHR A16 (pin 11, next to GND) to PRG A18.
 And if this game ends up not using PRG RAM at $6000-$7FFF, one might be able to rewire SGROM the same way, as SGROM is the same as SNROM without PRG RAM.

-But a playthrough obtaining all ten albums is expected to take far longer than the two-hour limit of a play session, so there needs to be some way to store the player's progress after a power cycle.
+But a playthrough obtaining all ten albums is expected to take far longer than the two-hour limit of a play session, so there needs to be some way to store the player's progress across a power cycle.
 The exact method used for saving the progress ultimately depends on what board is chosen.

 The MMC1 mapper natively supports 256 KiB of PRG ROM, 128 KiB of CHR ROM, and 8 KiB of PRG RAM.
 SGROM has 8 KiB CHR RAM and up to 256 KiB of SUROM; there is no space for PRG RAM.
 SNROM additionally has 8 KiB PRG RAM and, with a couple resistors and diodes, can battery-back this PRG RAM; this game was used in the cheap, forgettable NES game Ultima: Exodus.
 SUROM is SNROM with one of the CHR ROM addressing lines repurposed to control PRG RAM, but this board was used only in the fairly expensive games Dragon Warrior III and Dragon Warrior IV.
 Fortunately, it is straightforward to rewire SNROM into SUROM: solder one wire from CHR A16 on the mapper to PRG A18 on the PRG ROM.
 But count on having to replace the CR2032 lithium battery, as it has been 20 years since the NES's commercial era, and the 5-year warranty on the battery will have run out.